-Little before the reserved time, the GRID begins Java program deployment.
-The GRID discovers designated java program (jar file) and deploys it into the reserved resource.
-The deploy feature for Java is already well-defined and most hosting environments equipped.
+Some time before the reserved time, the GRID begins application and user data deployment.
+In the case of a Java program, the GRID discovers designated java program (jar file) and deploys it into the reserved resource.
+The deployment feature for Java is already well-defined and supported on most hosting environments.

-7. Scheduling 4
+7. Scheduling4

-When the reserved time comes, the GRID ignites the task.
+When the reserved time comes, the GRID starts the task.